thejsj/caltrain-api/README.md

 All timestamps are returned in ISO 8601 format.

-All responses include the following headers:
+All requests include a `Parameters` header with the parameters sent through the request.

-- X-RateLimit-Limit: 5000
-- X-RateLimit-Remaining: 4966
-- X-RateLimit-Reset: 1372700873
+All requests include an `Etag` and `Last modified` header.

 ## Tech